Psychology (PSYC)

 Prerequisite(s): Enrollment in doctoral clinical program.

-Description: A companion course to PSYC 693.
-Students registered for this course will be fourth-year doctoral students (in exceptional cases, third-year students) who wish to develop their supervisory skills.
-Under the supervision of a faculty member, students registered for these courses will train first-year students acquiring interviewing skills in PSYC 693.
+Description: Students registered for this course will be fourth-year or above doctoral clinical students (in exceptional cases, third-year students) to develop their supervisory skills.
+Under the supervision of a faculty member, students will train a peer acquiring therapy skills in PSYC 685.
+Students who wish to further develop their supervisory skills will train first-year students acquiring interviewing skills in PSYC 693 under the supervision of a faculty member.

 For class offerings for a specific term, refer to the Schedule of Classes